User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 You can have:

 In both cases, UGC reflects genuine experiences, so it stands out as one of the most trusted and effective forms of modern marketing.
-People simply trust content from other people more than traditional ads, so UGC is a goldmine for social proof.
+People trust content from other people more than traditional ads, so UGC is a goldmine for social proof.

 But before you repost or repurpose any social media posts, you need to understand how content ownership and usage rights apply.

 Pro tip: UGC tools like Pixlee, Taggbox, and Bazaarvoice make it easier to discover and legally collect UGC at scale.
-For example, Taggbox has built-in rights-request features for platforms like Instagram and X, helping brands get permission fast and avoid copyright issues.
+For example, Taggbox has built-in rights-request features for platforms like Instagram and X, helping brands get permission fast and avoid copyright infringement.
 These tools also streamline content curation for branded hashtag campaigns.

 Here’s how EmbedSocial works for UGC rights: